Type: Temporary Full-Time

 Skills and Abilities:

-- Ability to communicate fluently and accurately in both written and oral English.
+- Ability to communicate effectively, both verbally and in writing;

-- Demonstrated ability to deal effectively and courteously with students, staff and the public who may come from differing cultural and linguistic backgrounds.
+- Demonstrated ability to deal effectively and courteously with clientele, staff and the public who come from differing cultural and linguistic backgrounds and who may be marginalized and vulnerable.

 ISSofBC’s mission and values emphasize inclusivity and recognition of individuals’ unique talents.
 In recruiting and developing our staff, we see strength in diversity of backgrounds, lived experiences, and identities.
 We welcome and encourage applicants who bring new perspectives and experiences to our team.